lucianobs1/fullstack-login-project/frontend/README.md

 ## :rocket: Technologies

-Techonologies that i used to develop this web client
+:atom_symbol: Techonologies that i used to develop this web client

 - ReactJS
 - TypeScript